jpelgrim/Bug109900820/README.md

 # Bug109900820
 This is a sample project for [Bug 109900820](https://issuetracker.google.com/issues/109900820)

 Note: You need to know the SSID and the mac address of the network you're trying to connect to in this sample project.
-You can retrieve those values with e.g. the [Bonjour Browser](https://hobbyistsoftware.com/bonjourbrowser)
+You can retrieve those values in the advanced network settings or sometimes with e.g. the [Bonjour Browser](https://hobbyistsoftware.com/bonjourbrowser) if your hotspot advertises its settings via mDNS.

 # Problem description
 In my app I'm trying to connect to a hotspot network and sending some wifi-configuration to a device on that hotspot network.
 I use the following to connect to the hotspot